 With the encouragement of Tanya and Jerry Carey, as well as a very generous gift from them, we will be undertaking a capital campaign in the spring of 2015 for the purpose of raising the funds needed for several things: the completion of the organ (which will include a complete overhaul and cleaning), a grand piano for Mahon Hall, possibly a grand piano for the nave, and funds for a four-month recital series.
 This campaign will be chaired by Ellie Dunham.

 We recently purchased a grand piano for Mahon Hall from an Episcopal priest in Chicago, Father Tim Yeager.
 This is a wonderful 7-foot Baldwin grand piano which he acquired some years ago from Wheaton College.
 Its inaugural concert was Sunday, October 5, 2014.

 The organ should be completed by the summer of 2015.
 Then in February of 2016 we will observe and celebrate the 25th anniversary of its installation.
 That month, and for the next three months, we will host a series of four organ concerts to commemorate this important anniversary.
 Included in that roster of performers will be some of the world’s most well-known concert organists.
-They will include Martin Baker from Westminster Cathedral in London, Isabelle Demers of Baylor University, Raul Prieto Ramirez from Madrid, and Marie Bernadette Dufourcet Hakim from Paris.
+They will include John Scott from St. Thomas Church Fifth Avenue NYC, Isabelle Demers of Baylor University, Raul Prieto Ramirez from Madrid, and Marie Bernadette Dufourcet Hakim from Paris.
 This will be an incredibly exciting and momentous occasion in the life of our parish.

 The complete specification follows: